CCS Checker AU

 Reportable Fringe Benefits and EVs

-A Reportable Fringe Benefits Amount (RFBA) is the taxable value of certain fringe benefits reported by an employer.
+A Reportable Fringe Benefits Amount (RFBA) is the grossed-up taxable value of certain fringe benefits reported by an employer.

 Important points: